Jaxsbr/iblogyo/source/_posts/python-mastery-general-idle.md

 ---
-title: Python Series - Part 1 | Introduction to Python IDLE
+title: "Python Mastery - General: Introduction to Python IDLE"
 date: 2023-05-20 20:04:54
 tags:
 - Python
 - IDLE
-- Series
 - Windows
 ---

 ## Overview

-In the first part of this Python blog series, we'll explore Python IDLE, an integrated development environment (IDE) that comes bundled with Python.
+We'll explore Python IDLE, an integrated development environment (IDE) that comes bundled with Python.
 Python IDLE provides a convenient way to write, edit, and execute Python code.

 ## Prerequisite: Installing Python

 To use Python IDLE on your Windows machine, you need to have Python installed.
-If you haven't installed Python yet, follow these [steps](https://jaxsbr.github.io/pkb-blog/2023/05/20/python-series-overview/).
+If you haven't installed Python yet you can find info on the official [Getting Started](https://www.python.org/about/gettingstarted/) page.

 ## Finding Python IDLE